 Journal of Interactive Marketing

 Submissions that arrive via mail or email will not be processed for review.

 First-time authors will be required to create a ScholarOne user account in order to proceed.
 Each submission must adhere to the guidelines set forth on this page; those that do not follow the guidelines will be returned to the author for correction.
 Review these videos for advice on how to get published.

 If you have any questions, please contact us at email@example.com for Journal of Marketing, firstname.lastname@example.org for Journal of Marketing Research, email@example.com for Journal of Public Policy & Marketing, firstname.lastname@example.org for Journal of International Marketing, or email@example.com for Journal of Interactive Marketing.

 Review AMA Editorial Policies and Procedures before submitting your manuscript.

 FORMATTING BASICS | MANUSCRIPT ORGANIZATION | AUTHOR ANONYMITY | PLAGIARISM CHECK | READABILITY AND LANGUAGE GUIDELINES | MANUSCRIPT COMPONENTS | ACCEPTED MANUSCRIPT GUIDELINES

 - File Types: Word; if your manuscript was created in LaTeX, please upload a PDF.

-- LaTeX style files are now available for use in preparing manuscripts for all AMA journals.
-The downloadable zip files contain (1) a journal template style file, JMR_template.tex, for submission of papers; (2) a BiBTeX style file, jmr.bst, to conform with AMA reference style; and (3) a BiBTex reference file, for references.
-The AMA thanks Sai Chand Chintala of Cornell University for preparing these style files.
+- LaTeX style files are available for use in preparing manuscripts for all AMA journals.
+This downloadable zip file contains (1) a journal template style file, JMR_template.tex, for submission of papers; (2) a BiBTeX style file, jmr.bst, to conform with AMA reference style; and (3) a BiBTex reference file, for references.
+The AMA thanks Sai Chand Chintala of Cornell University for preparing these files.

 - Font (including references): 12-point Times New Roman (or 12-point LaTeX font)